Quick summary of key school information

 Use of technology in the classroom |

 Early Years campus: Early Years has one computer laboratory where all children (Pre-kinder onwards) attend weekly classes.
 They use carefully selected educational software at the appropriate age levels to complement their learning of English (reading and writing), Maths and Science.
-They also learn to programme bee-bot, a robot which develops a whole range of thinking skills.
+They also learn to programme bee-bot, a robot that develops a range of thinking skills.
 All classrooms are equipped with smartboards (interactive whiteboards) as are the library, computer laboratory and learning support rooms.
 There are also multimedia computers in each classroom linked to a wireless network.
-Lower School campus: Children also attend weekly it classes in our computer laboratories to complement their learning in all areas of the curriculum.
-There are smart boards in each classroom and in the Maths and English academic support rooms.
-Tablets are also in use throughout the classrooms to give added support to enquiry based learning.
+Primary School campus: Children also attend weekly classes in our computer laboratories to complement their learning in all areas of the curriculum.
+Each classroom has a smart board as well as the Maths and English academic support rooms.
+Tablets are also in use throughout the classrooms to give added support to enquiry-based learning.
 Upper School campus: All pupils from Secondary 2 onwards use a laptop computer to enhance their learning.
 Pupils in the Middle School (Primary 6 and Secondary 1) have access to several computer laboratories.
 Smartboards, or interactive whiteboards, are also used in most classrooms throughout the Upper School allowing for immediate access to information during lesson time. |

 Do students practice religion at the school?
 What religion? |

-No, however, the majority of our students are from a Catholic background |
+This is a non-denominational school.
+The majority of our students are from a Catholic background. |

 How does the school accommodate non-religious students or students of a different religion? |